 - Select SQL-Script based detail monitoring if you wish to use a script to monitor SQL server databases.
-In this mode of detail monitoring, the agent executes the script that you specify for detail monitoring. - 2 Specify the fully qualified user name and the password for connecting to the SQL Server database.
+In this mode of detail monitoring, the agent executes the script that you specify for detail monitoring. - Specify the fully qualified user name and the password for connecting to the 2 SQL Server database.
 Make sure that the user has SQL Server logon permissions.

-Note: These credentials are required for both, DBList as well as SQLFile detail monitorina.
+Note: These credentials are required for both, DBList as well as SQLFile detail monitoring.

-- Select Global or Per System depending on whether the monitoring script location is the same for all the nodes or is unique for each cluster node, and then specify the path of the script appropriately. - Check Fail over service group if detail monitoring fails check box, if not already checked.
-This allows the SQL agent to fail over the service group to another node if the detail monitoring fails. - 5 Click Apply.
+- 3 Select Global or Per System depending on whether the monitoring script location is the same for all the nodes or is unique for each cluster node, and then specify the path of the script appropriately. - If the detail monitoring fails, the SQL Server agent can fail over the service group to another node.
+If you want the agent to initiate the failover in such a scenario, make sure that the Fail over service group if detail monitoring fails check box is checked. - Click Apply.
+5